hoffsam/vscode.xpath-copier/README.md

 ## Known Limitations

-* XPath Copier depends on a language server to provide document symbols.
-Without one, it cannot compute meaningful XPaths.
-* Only elements represented by `DocumentSymbol` entries are considered.
-Attributes and text nodes are not supported.
 * Custom format templates must use the variables `${tag}`, `${index}` and `${name}`.
 If a variable is undefined for a given segment it will be replaced with an empty string.

 ## Contributing